froala/froala-reactive/README.md

 })
 ```

-Note that some option values cannot be changed after initialisation (e.g. [inlineMode](https://froala.com/wysiwyg-editor/v2.0/docs/options#inlineMode)) ... please refer to the Meteor-Editor documentation.
+Note that option values cannot be changed after initialisation (e.g. [inlineMode](https://froala.com/wysiwyg-editor/docs/options#toolbarInline)) ... please refer to the Meteor-Editor documentation.

 #### Methods

-You can invoke any of the Froala Editor [methods](https://froala.com/wysiwyg-editor/v2.0/docs/methods) directly on the `editor` object in your Froala Editor event callback functions.
+You can invoke any of the Froala Editor [methods](https://froala.com/wysiwyg-editor/docs/methods) directly on the `editor` object in your Froala Editor event callback functions.
 See above for an example of calling `editor.html.get()`.

 If you need to, you can access the underlying froalaEditor jQuery object from a parent template as: